showlab/all-in-one/DATA.md

 ```bash
 mkdir metadata
 ```
-Place all annotation file in metadata, as shown in below:
+Place all annotation file download from google driver in metadata, as shown in below:

 ![Datasets](figures/metadata.png)